sccn/sccn.github.io/tutorials/11_Scripting/automated_pipeline.md

 ### Filtering

-You might want to apply a different filter than the filter applied by the *clean_rawdata* plugin (which is an elipic filter).
+You might want to apply a different filter than the filter applied by the *clean_rawdata* plugin (which is an elliptic filter).
 For example, to apply a standard FIR filter, you would need to replace the call to the *clean_artifacts* function by:

 ``` matlab
 EEG = pop_eegfiltnew( EEG,'locutoff',0.5);